rpcpool/solana-accountsdb-sqs/README.md

 With these config plugin will expect Public Keys in `filter-by-account-keys`.

-### Config reload
+### Admin channel

-It's possible to reload filters without re-starting solana-validator.

-You can check CLI-tool for this: `cargo run --bin config -- --help`.

-For activating reloading you need to add `admin` section to config for connection to Redis:
+Plugin support communication through redis, for activate it you need to add `admin` object to the `filters`:

 ```json
 "filters": {